 Yours users will spend more time with your software, like it and recommend it more, when they are happy using it.
 If we’re honest it might even be enough to make them not dislike the software.
 There is so much crap software out there, that people use to get their job done, that the bar is pretty low.

 During the last months I wrote a lot about quality and how to develop high-quality software.
 These letters dealt with topics like linting your code, testing and documenting it.
-I also wrote about the different perspectives and motives that might exist in your team.

 But there is one view that I omitted more or less: The external view of your customers.
 They expect to receive and use your software.
 They expect it to be without bugs and to fulfill the role they “hired it for”.